gguev/cheap.gg-extension/README.md

 Cheap.gg is a service that finds cheap game keys and adds them to the Steam store.
 The extension portion of the app overlays a widget on top of Steam showing the cheapest key available.

+Link to the website portion of app is [here](https://github.com/gguev/cheap.gg-website).

 ## Features

 -   [Svelte](https://svelte.dev/)